 Enjoy the outdoors—from home

 Get Outdoors Oregon Day, June 6, is an annual statewide celebration the first Saturday in June.
-This year, we're bringing the outdoors to you with 20+ activities to choose from!
-Mark your calendars to celebrate the outdoors with us on June 6!
+This year, we invite you to seek space, healing, peace and joy by exploring the library of activities below—from the safety and comfort of home.

 Use our hashtag #getoutdoorsOR

 In conjunction with the Oregon Office of Outdoor Recreation and the Governor's proclaimed "Oregon Outdoor Recreation Day," land trusts encourage Oregonians to explore, discover and learn about our great outdoors on June 6—from rugged trails to neighborhood parks and the solace of our own backyards.
 This year—enjoy a collection of activities, videos and events you can enjoy, safely, from home.

 Why Conserve land?
 Because Community.
 Land brings us together.

 Columbia Land Trust (~2 minutes): Resilience Is In Our Nature

 As we move through uncertain and challenging times in the world, we look to find resilience within ourselves, and our communities.

 McKenzie River Trust(~1.5 minutes): McKenzie River Trust and Ninkasi Brewing